thiagoqua/InsuranceAPI/README.md

 [^2]: indicates the floor
 [^3]: indicates the departament
 [^4]: the string between braces is the description of the number phone
 [^5]: the fill background color of this cell determines in which company the person is insured.
 It always need to be a color.
-In the case that the cell has blank color, verify that the background color is setted to ==white== and it is not setted to ==no fill==
+In the case that the cell has blank color, verify that the background color is setted to <mark>white</mark> and it is not setted to <mark>no fill</mark>
 The *italized text* means that that property is optional The parts where **!** appears means that the parser expect literally that/those character/s.